Scanning for EMR and EHR – About Paper Chart Scanning

 But where do you start?
 For most practices, the logical course of action is to procure a scanner.
 There are many great models to choose from, and the choices may seem dizzying to some.
 Do I need a scanner with an ADF?
 Does it need to be a Duplex?
 Should it have the good old Bilinear-Interpolation Feature?
 It sometimes can seem like it’s easier to build a lunar module than to scan Patient Charts into your shiny new EMR or EHR System.
 And then, once you’ve gone ahead and purchased the scanner, you’re faced with the reality that someone will need to pull all of the staples, sort the pages, and then sit in front of a computer and scan all of these charts and tag them with patient data.

 If this process seems like more work than you’re willing to take on, take comfort in knowing that there is another option to fill your EMR or EHR System with all of your paper charts.
 There are professional companies that specialize in outsourced scanning of medical charts, and many of these companies will make this process a breeze.
 For a low, per-page price, you can send your patient charts out to a Document Conversion service center that will perform all of the document preparation, scanning, and indexing and will also help to upload all of your scanned data into your EMR or EHR System.

-When choosing to outsource the process to a document conversion service provider, and especially with Medical Records such as Patient Charts, it's critical to work with a company that has experience, however.
-You should ask to speak with references of other practices that the company has worked with, and also obtain a HIPAA Business Associates agreement to have peace of mind that you're information is being kept confidential.
-Once you've found the right partner though, you should be able to be up and running in a few short weeks with all of your patient history and paper chart information loaded into the Electronic Medical Record System, available when and where you need it.
+When choosing to outsource the process to a document conversion service provider, and especially with Medical Records such as Patient Charts, it’s critical to work with a company that has the experience.
+You should ask to speak with references of other practices that the company has worked with and also obtain a HIPAA Business Associates agreement to have peace of mind that you’re information is being kept confidential.
+Once you’ve found the right partner, though, you should be able to be up and running in a few short weeks with all of your patient history and paper chart information loaded into the Electronic Medical Record System, available when and where you need it.